Returning Valiant: History

 Returning Valiant had set up street booths on 31 January 2021, sharing the history of uprisings across the world.
 Members were fined under group gathering ban, and were warned of breaching the security law.

 On 5 May 2021, four students (Lai Chun-hei, Yuen Ka-him, Chan Ching-hing, Choi Wing-kit) were reportedly arrested on location after sneaking into Po Leung Kuk Laws Foundation College, a secondary school in Tseung Kwan O. Police, during the search, discovered some suspects belonged to Returning Valiant and hid independence slogans and banners at home, including former spokesman Yuen Ka-him.
 All were charged with housebreaking later and bailed out.
 The national security police (NSD) arrested a total of seven individuals on 5 and 6 May, five were accused of subversion but were not indicted.

 On 5 July 2021, nine members of Returning Valiant were arrested for alleged terrorist activities, six of whom were secondary school students.
 The NSD said the arrested had attempted to plant car bombs, attack cross-harbour tunnels, railways, court buildings, and public facilities across the city, using TATP; in a raid at a hostel in Tsim Sha Tsui, police had confiscated laboratory equipment for making that highly explosive substance.
 Three (Ho Yu-wang, Alexander Au Man, Chan Cheuk-hin) were charged, brought to court, and denied bail on 7 July.
 Others were granted bail by police.
 Five more were arrested on 12 July, and three (Kwok Man-hei, Chan Hoi-leung, Law Kai-wing) were charged on 14 July; they were remanded in custody, with their trial adjourned to 1 September.
 One more person (So Wing-ching) was charged with terrorist activities on 1 September.

 On 28 September 2021, seven were arrested by the NSD and charged with conspiracy to incite subversion of state power.
 At least 22 arrests had been made in relation to the case by the end of 2021.

 The NSD arrested a 22-year-old man on suspicion of five charges: terrorism, arson, conspiracy to commit arson, conspiracy to defraud, and money laundering on 26 October 2022.
 Believed to be a member of Returning Valiant and another anti-government group Black Bloc and suspected of providing financial support, he was accused of committing arson at a Tsuen Wan COVID-19 testing station in May 2021, planning to carry out an arson attack on a COVID-19 testing centre, and defrauding a bank.

 Trial

-Members of Returning Valiant were charged with conspiracy to incite subversion or conspiracy to plan terrorist activities, with one defendant facing both charges.
+Members of Returning Valiant were initially arrested and charged with conspiracy to incite subversion or conspiracy to plan terrorist activities, with one defendant facing both charges.
 All defendants remanded in custody as bail application denied by court or did not submit so, except a 16-year-old boy who was granted bail before sentencing, and 24-year-old Chan Hoi-leung.